Digital Hardware Design Laboratory

 Fundamentals of Electronic Systems Design (e.g. HSO, course code 2311619 and HMS, course code 2311608).

 Modern technologies like artificial intelligence or image processing for autonomous driving require more and more computing power.
 There is a clear trend towards tailored computer chips and architectures.
 For this reason, the ability to design and create them is a very important skill for engineers nowadays.
 In the Digital Hardware Design Laboratory (DHL) you have the chance to learn and apply these skills.

 In this laboratory, students practically apply development and simulation techniques known from the lectures.
 In DHL, students use the development and synthesis tools from Xilinx as well as the simulation tool ModelSim from Mentor Graphics, which are both widely-used in the industry.
 The sources developed in the laboratory are tested on an industrial grade hardware platform.

 The target platform of the laboratory is the Digilent ZEDBOARD, which is equipped with a Xilinx Zynq System-on-Chip (SoC).
 The Zynq combines FPGA logic modules with a dual core ARM processor on a single chip.

-In the subsequent actual implementation part of the laboratory, students develop a hardware accelerator for camera image processing using the Zynq FPGA module.
-The RGB data provided by the camera is read out by the ARM processor, which transmits it to the FPGA logic using the bus system.
-The logic then extracts prominent areas (regions) from the image and transmits the results back to the processor.
-The processor can now control the TivSeg system based on this information or visualize the detected regions on a monitor connected to the HDMI interface of the ZEDBOARD.
+Afterwards the actual project-part of the laboratory starts.
+Here you develop a hardware accelerator for camera image processing using the Zynq FPGA module.
+Based on the raw camera data the accelerator is able to identify prominent areas (regions) and transmits the results back to the processor.
+The processor can now visualize the detected regions on a monitor connected to the HDMI interface of the ZEDBOARD.